benoit-pereira-da-silva/textual/helpers/swift/README.md

 Lightweight Swift utilities to work with `textual` `Result` objects in iOS / macOS clients.

-This is a client-side port which is associated with parts of the Go package:
+This module is the client-side Swift counterpart of the Go `textual`:

 - `Result.rawTexts()` – compute the raw segments of a text that are **not** covered by any fragment.
 - `Result.render()` – merge transformed fragments and raw text back into a single output string.